ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/THE_VOYNICH_ARCHITECTURE.md

 ## 🏗️ The Systems Inspired by MS 408

-The **Gyroidic Sparse Covariance Flux Reasoner** is an attempt to reverse-engineer the "Voynich Physics."
+The **Gyroidic Sparse Covariance Flux Reasoner** is transitioning from a statistical architecture into a biomimetic **Nervous System** model, attempting to reverse-engineer the "Voynich Physics."
 We are not building an AI to answer questions (translate to English).
+We emphasize **Relational Persistence** instead of pure "Teleological Optimization."
 We are building an AI to write its own Voynich Manuscript—a system of thought that is internally structurally sound, regardless of whether it maps to human language.

 ### 1. The Script: Opaque Symbolic Residues
 **Voynich Feature**: The "Voyenese" script.
 Distinct characters (`g`, `8`, `9`, `4`, `o`) combined into rigid morpho-units.